getsling/RemoteConfig/README.md

 1. Get the code: `git clone git://github.com/gangverk/RemoteConfig.git`
 2. Drag the `RemoteConfig` subfolder to your project.
 Check both "copy items into destination group's folder" and your target.
+3. Add [XMLReader](https://github.com/RestKit/XML-to-NSDictionary) to your project, including its requirements (libxml2)

 Alternatively you can add this code as a Git submodule: